kstensland/apnea_fyi/_posts/2022-12-20-partial-pressures.md

 ---

+# Why did I write this?
+For whatever reason, partial pressures are something that just did not click with me the first, second...or third time I learned it.
+I understood why they are important as well as the impact they have on the necessary skills for freediving, but the way they affect us just didn't make sense to me.

+So I did some re-reading, some extracurricular research, and some soul searching to understand it.
+What follows are the components of partial pressures as _I_ understand them.
+Hopefully this helps them make sense for you.

 # What are Partial Pressures?

 Let's start with some really basic principles about air and gases.
+Partial pressures are useful to understand near sea-level, high altitudes, and at depth for freediving.

 ## The air you breathe is made of many gases